Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/module-3-core-soc-solutions/introduction-to-edr.md

 ## 🎯 What I Learned

-- What EDR is and why it's needed beyond traditional antivirus
+- What EDR is and why it's needed beyond traditional antivirus.
-- The three pillars of EDR: Visibility, Detection, Response
+- The three pillars of EDR: Visibility, Detection, Response.
-- How EDR compares to AV using a real multi-stage attack scenario
+- How EDR compares to AV using a real multi-stage attack scenario.
-- How EDR actually works technically (agents, telemetry, console)
+- How EDR actually works technically (agents, telemetry, console).
-- The specific detection techniques EDR uses
+- The specific detection techniques EDR uses.
-- Response actions available to analysts
+- Response actions available to analysts.
-- What telemetry is and what gets collected
+- What telemetry is and what gets collected.
-- How EDR fits alongside other tools in the broader security ecosystem
+- How EDR fits alongside other tools in the broader security ecosystem.

 ## 🧠 In My Own Words